riverloopsec/killerbee/README.md

 REQUIREMENTS
 ================
 KillerBee is developed and tested on Linux systems.
+Some users also run on OSX.
 Windows support may be added in the future.

 We have striven to use a minimum number of software dependencies, however, it is necessary to install the following Python modules before installation: